 In Russia, this would cost from 500 thousand.

-We decided to celebrate this business and went with friends to the Risan restaurant we know.
-Unfortunately, I forgot to take my camera with me, so I can’t provide you with photo proof that we were there 🙂 This time I ordered a dish called “Piletina sa cetiri vrste sire” (chicken with 4 types of cheese) for 9 euro: in the middle there was chicken under cheese, and pieces of grilled vegetables were laid out all around, very beautiful and tasty!
-The husband ordered a “Gurmanska pljeskavica” (gourmet sandwich) for 8 euros: in the center there was an impressive cutlet (very juicy and tasty, but it seemed a little spicy to me), on the sides - french fries, onions, beets and lettuce.
-And, of course, “domachni wine” was an essential attribute.
-In the end, we decided to order a dessert - sladoled (ice cream).
-On our order, we received an answer that we had heard more than once - “there is no sweet ice, but it’s winter!”
-Here they are, we in Siberia eat ice cream at -30, but they don’t bring it here even at +15!
-So be careful: if you suddenly get fried in the spring, you will not find ice cream here!
+We decided to celebrate and went with friends to a familiar restaurant called "Risan."
+Unfortunately, I forgot to bring my camera, so I can't provide you with photo evidence of our visit. 🙂 This time, I ordered a dish called "Piletina sa cetiri vrste sire" (chicken with 4 types of cheese) for 9 euros: it had chicken in the middle, topped with cheese, and surrounded by grilled vegetables—very beautiful and delicious!
+My husband ordered a "Gurmanska pljeskavica" (gourmet sandwich) for 8 euros: it had a huge patty in the center (very juicy and tasty, but I found it a bit spicy), and was served with French fries, onions, beets, and lettuce.
+And, of course, "domacni vino" (domac wine) was an essential part of the meal.
+Finally, we decided to order a dessert called sladoled (ice cream).
+We received the same response we've heard many times before: "It's not sladoled, but it's winter!"
+Well, we eat ice cream in Siberia at -30°C, but they don't even bring it here at +15°C!
+So be careful: if you're suddenly scorched in the spring, you won't find any ice cream here!